CNM-Ingenuity/codeathon2019/rules-guidelines.md

 To meet fellow developers and work with them on a project, stretch our skills on quick prototypes or portfolio pieces, and share what we can do with like-minded developers.

 ## Schedule and Final Submission Deadline
-A challenge theme on which to base your software will be announced Friday for Opening Night.
+A challenge theme on which to base your software will be announced Friday for opening night.
 Our sponsors will help us decide on a social or civic issue or problem to solve "for the greater good".
 After it's announced we’ll have some time to brainstorm, generate, and pitch ideas, then finalize teams around them.

-Coding can begin on Friday, October 4th after Opening Night Orientation.
+Coding can begin on Friday, October 4th after opening night orientation.
 Your final commit must be submitted by Sunday, October 6th at 12:00pm MST.
 Committing code after noon on Sunday may disqualify your team.

 Each team will be given about 15 minutes on Sunday afternoon to show off your code to our panel of judges.
-Your team must stop committing to the repo at 12:00 MST, but you may continue working on the _presentation_ of your work to the judges until you meet with them (i.e. making elevator pitches, descriptions, or even a slide show if you wish).
+Your team must stop committing to the repo at 12:00pm MST, but you may continue working on the _presentation_ of your work to the judges until you meet with them (i.e. making elevator pitches, descriptions, or even a slide show if you wish).

 Teams must present their application in whatever state it is in at 12:00pm!
 So, for instance, if your last commit at noon still results in an app that is not operational, that’s how you'll need to present it.